 "I love to tell the story..."
-I am paid to tell the story of NASA Science, but I feel most fully alive when I tell God's story.
-I believe that "threads of glory" from that larger Story weave their way through all the other stories we tell.
-My writing is a quest to discover those threads and expose them.
-I live in Waldorf, MD, with my wife Laurie (a United Methodist pastor), son Brady (10) and daughter Becca (8).
+I live my life at the nexus of science and faith.
+I am a scientist by training, and paid to tell the story of NASA Science, but I am married to a pastor and active in my church.
+I believe that "threads of glory" from God's larger Story weave their way through all the other stories we tell and I seek expose them through my writing.
+I live in Waldorf, MD, with my wife Laurie (a United Methodist pastor), son Brady (12) and daughter Becca (10).

 Something happened this weekend that doesn’t happen to me